“Woodpecker” by William Morris

 “Woodpecker”

-“I once a king and chief, now am the tree-barks thief, ever ‘twixt trunk and leaf, chasing the prey”; these words are woven into the design of today’s post.
+“I once a king and chief, now am the tree-barks thief, ever ‘twixt trunk and leaf, chasing the prey.”

-This lovely tapestry, titled “Woodpecker,” was designed and by the English artist, William Morris, in 1885.
+These words are woven into the design of this tapestry, titled “Woodpecker,” designed by the English artist, William Morris, in 1885.
 Unlike many other tapestries produced by Morris & Co.’s factory, this piece was designed solely by Morris himself.
-He often collaborated with his longtime friend and colleague, Edward Burne-Jones.
+He often collaborated with his longtime friend and colleague, Edward Burne-Jones

 The subject of this work was written by the ancient Roman poet, Ovid, in Book XIV of his masterwork, Metamorphoses.
 In the story, Ovid told the story of King Picus, the first king of Latium, the land that the city of Rome would be built upon.
 He was skilled at augury and would often use woodpeckers to divine the will of the gods.
 One day while out hunting, he met Circe, a sorceress.
 Picus was known for his handsome looks and Circe tried to seduce him.
 He denied her advances.
 Utterly scorned, Circe cast a spell on Picus and transformed him into a woodpecker.
 She then changed Pomona, the goddess of fruit and onetime love interest of Picus, into a bird.
 Picus’s wife, the nymph Canens, looked for him for six days.
 Not finding him, she threw herself into the river Tiber and drowned.